 Onyója’s funded PhD by research focused on domestic and family violence in the context of 1980 Hague Convention proceedings, she has also undertaken assignments as UN volunteer for a grassroot charity combating GBV and VAWG in Papua New Guinea.
 Her ongoing work on the EU funded POAM project, has contributed to the drafting of the Best Practice Guide and Executive Summary on Regulation (EU) 606/2013 & the 1996 Hague Convention on protective measures for mothers against the backdrop of domestic violence, the UK national report, as well as presenting in Brussels, organising experts’ local and international workshops, including as a trainer.
 Her well-rounded experience, both in policy and practice with an international dimension, makes her particularly skilled and knowledgeable in this area.

-She has developed a family law practice that engages countries in Africa such as Nigeria, Ghana, South Africa, Sierra Leone, Somalia, Uganda, South Africa and Madagascar.
-She has written for the Africa Portal and has a strong interest in the development of the private international law of family law in Africa, especially Nigeria.
-She is a past committee member of the British Nigeria Law Forum, and inaugural chair of the Nigerian Group on Private International Law (NGPIL), an initiative that she spearheaded to bring together experts to improve PIL in Nigeria.
-She is currently developing international collaborative research to combat child trafficking in the context of inter-country adoption in Nigeria, with the aim of persuading Nigeria to adopt the international framework of the 1993 Hague Convention, as well as the other HCCH Children Conventions.
+She has a family law practice that engages countries in Africa such as Nigeria, Ghana, South Africa, Sierra Leone, Somalia, Uganda, South Africa and Madagascar.
+She has written for the Africa Portal and is currently developing collaborative research to strengthen child protection including combating child trafficking in the context of inter-country adoption in Nigeria, with the aim of persuading Nigeria to adopt the HCCH Children Conventions (1980, 1993, 1996 and 2007).

 UK Training Workshops – POAM Best Practice Guide (the utility of the 1996 Hague Convention: jurisdiction, recognition and enforcement), Co-Trainer (December 2020)